 - White space will enhance and compliment your content, so don’t clutter with too much information.

-- Please be generous when it comes to font size.
+- Please be generous when it comes to the font size.
 Smaller fonts do not help with the readability aspect.

 - Of course, include multimedia elements that will enhance how the product descriptions are perceived.